passiontalks/pt15/call.md

 ## Practice Talks

-We ask that all speakers join us for an information practice talk session on August 8, two weeks before the conference.
+We ask that all speakers join us for an informal practice talk session on August 8, two weeks before the conference.
 These sessions help improve your talk by providing you an opportunity to give and receive feedback in an informal setting.
 Practice talks will be held